The Role of AR and AI in eCommerce Stores

 With new technologies introduced daily, Artificial Intelligence and Augmented Reality have forever changed the world by opening us to new and uncharted territories.

-Whenever someone mentions the word artificial intelligence, the first thought or image that may spring to mind may be a scene from the cult film Blade Runner 1982, or I, Robot, or maybe even Terminator.
-But rest assured, Skynet’s not happening anytime soon… or is it?
+Whenever someone mentions artificial intelligence, the first thought or image that may spring to mind may be a scene from the cult film Blade Runner 1982, I, Robot, or maybe even Terminator.
+But rest assured, Skynet's not happening anytime soon… or is it?